tomlincr/website-academic/content/authors/admin/_index.md

 I am a registrar in Anaesthetics & Intensive Care undertaking a combined MRes/PhD at the UKRI UCL Centre for Doctoral Training in AI-enabled Healthcare Systems.

 I am interested in leveraging the rich data routinely collected in Critical Care, alongside wider healthcare datasets, using machine learning methods to facilitate a more individualised approach to treatment decisions and targets.
-I hope to implement these tools as a ‘Clinical Informatics Consult’ empowering clinicians and patients to make better informed decisions, utilising all available evidence.